Our Seagull Solutions

 Some seagulls have a very diverse diet, while others are more specialized.
 Gulls that live near the ocean typically eat fish, crabs, clams, and other crustaceans.
 Gulls that live in freshwater often eat small fish, insects, and amphibians.
 Gulls who live in urban areas typically eat food discarded by humans, such as bread, fries, and pizza.

 Seagulls are intelligent creatures that have complex social behaviors.
-Gull colonies are well known for constructing quite impressive nests out of almost anything they can find.
+Gull colonies are well known for constructing impressive nests out of almost anything they can find.
 The gull nests protect the eggs and chicks inside them.
 Seagulls also use their environment to protect their young from predators by using features like cliffs and rocky outcroppings.
 Seagull colonies range in size from a few seagulls to thousands of them.

 Gulls are also very social creatures and will often interact in several ways.
 They are monogamous and tend to mate for life.
 Gulls will perform various aerial stunts to show dominance or attract a mate.
-Gulls will sometimes steal food from other gulls, a behavior known as kleptoparasitism.
+Gulls sometimes steal food from other gulls, a behavior known as kleptoparasitism.

 Seagulls reproduce in a variety of ways, depending on the species.
 Most seagulls lay two to three eggs in a nest, but some species will lay up to six eggs.
 Both parents incubate the eggs for about 18-25 days.
 After hatching, the parents brood the chicks for about two weeks.
 Chicks can fly within a few weeks but stay with their parents for several months more.